mghextreme/uipath-validator/README.md

   - All workflow arguments should be present
   - No spare arguments should be present
   - Arguments should have the same type and direction
+  - Should avoid invoke recursion (chances of loop cycles)
 - Empty scopes
   - Flowchart activities should have at least one activity inside
   - Sequence activities should have at least one activity inside